Why conditionals?

 Why conditionals are useful

-1. Precision without path baggage Conditionals resolve on the outcome itself (e.g., Hike/Hold/Cut, Beat/Miss, Approve/Reject).
-They have far less basis to the risks traders care about.
+Conditionals resolve on the outcome itself (e.g., Hike, Hold, or Cut; Beat or Miss; Approve or Reject), which reduces basis to the risk traders care about.

-2. Completing missing insurance markets In the language of complete markets, societies lack state‑contingent claims for many material decisions.
-Conditionals add those missing states.
+In the language of complete markets, societies lack state-contingent claims for many material decisions, and conditionals add those missing states.

-3. Re‑opening sidelined liquidity By letting participants stay “in‑market under uncertainty,” conditionals shrink the pre‑event liquidity wedge.
-Market makers can keep tighter markets through an event because within each conditional branch, the event's outcome is already known, eliminating event-volatility risk.
+Conditionals let participants stay in-market under uncertainty, which reduces the pre-event liquidity wedge.
+Market makers can keep tighter markets through an event because within each conditional branch, the event's outcome is already known, which removes event-volatility risk inside that branch.

-4. Better 🧈 price signals Conditional market prices isolate decision beta and make it quotable, comparable, and hedgeable.
-That improves planning for treasuries, CFOs, allocators, and public policy.
+Conditional market prices isolate decision beta and make it quotable, comparable, and hedgeable, which improves planning for treasuries, CFOs, allocators, and public policy.

-5. Democratized risk sharing Households can hedge local housing or policy shocks; SMEs can hedge regulation or input‑price decisions; applications can hedge protocol governance; municipalities can hedge state and federal rulings.
+Conditionals support risk sharing for households, small and medium-sized enterprises (SMEs), applications, and municipalities that want to hedge local housing and policy shocks, regulation and input-price decisions, protocol governance, and state and federal rulings.
 Event risk stops being a private tax on the least diversified.

-• Tail risk insurance: Use conditionals as capital-efficient insurance against low-probability but high-risk outcomes by selectively shorting the asset in the branches corresponding to those outcomes, while selling conditional USDC in the other branches.
-I.e. an event-specific far-out-of-the-money put option.
+Tail risk insurance uses conditionals as capital-efficient insurance against low-probability and high-risk outcomes by selectively shorting the asset in branches corresponding to those outcomes, while selling conditional USDC in the other branches.
+This is an event-specific far out-of-the-money put option analogue.

-• Concentrated tail exposure: Concentrate capital-efficient exposure to an asset in a specific low-probability outcome where your trading thesis becomes applicable, by trading away conditional USDC in all other branches so that only exposure in that low-probability target outcome remains.
-I.e. an event-specific far-out-of-the-money call option.
+Concentrated tail exposure concentrates capital-efficient exposure to an asset in a low-probability outcome where your thesis becomes applicable by trading away conditional USDC in all other branches so that only exposure in that target outcome remains.
+This is an event-specific far out-of-the-money call option analogue.

-• Conditional thesis exposure: Achieve long or short exposure to an asset only in branches where your thesis is relevant, while keeping your conditional USDC in other branches so that your stake is refunded if those traded outcomes do not occur.
+Conditional thesis exposure achieves long or short exposure to an asset only in branches where your thesis is relevant, while keeping conditional USDC in other branches so that your stake is refunded if those traded outcomes do not occur.

-• Event-impact isolation: Trade the asset in outcome-specific branches, hence holding the event result constant, so branch prices are insulated from shifts in event probabilities and you avoid the adverse selection, volatility and liquidation risk that come from the market continuously repricing a probability-weighted mix of outcomes.
+Event-impact isolation trades the asset in outcome-specific branches, which holds the event result constant so branch prices are insulated from shifts in event probabilities and you avoid adverse selection, volatility, and liquidation risk that come from the market continuously repricing a probability-weighted mix of outcomes.
+This is of value to market makers who face adverse selection on spot and can offer deeper liquidity in conditional markets while keeping risk constant.

-Claim: Outcome‑indexed conditionals bootstrap advisory futarchy, markets whose prices guide (not bind) policy and corporate decisions, faster than any alternative.
-They derisk trading around decisions, distribute exposure to those willing to hold it, and legitimize decision markets in public discourse by creating a track record of conditional prices.
+Outcome-indexed conditionals bootstrap advisory futarchy, since market prices guide, not bind, policy and corporate decisions without binding pre-commitments.
+They de-risk trading around decisions, distribute exposure to those willing to hold it, and legitimize decision markets in public discourse by creating a track record of conditional prices.
 Binding futarchies can emerge once advisory usage becomes routine.

 Why conditionals are the shortest path

-1. Natural hedger base → immediate liquidity.
-Macro/earnings/governance events create real P&L risk for treasuries, MMs, funds, and SMEs.
-They want to shed outcome tails; they don’t need persuasion to speculate.
-Prediction‑only venues struggle here.
+Macro, earnings, and governance events create real profit and loss (P&L) risk for treasuries, market makers, funds, and SMEs, which creates a natural hedger base and supports immediate liquidity.
+These traders want to shed outcome tails, and they do not need persuasion to speculate.
+Prediction-only venues struggle here.

-3. Outcome‑only payoffs → less path baggage, tighter signal.
-By eliminating theta/vega/path, conditional prices isolate decision beta, which is the exact number boards and policymakers care about.
+Outcome-only payoffs eliminate theta, vega, and path dependence, and conditional prices isolate decision beta, which is the number boards and policymakers compare across options.

-4. Direct embedded use in operations → visible value fast.
-Treasury hedging playbooks, DAO risk modules, and CFO event calendars can all wire conditionals in today without governance reform.
+Treasury hedging playbooks, DAO risk modules, and CFO event calendars can wire conditionals into operations today without governance reform.

 References